Africa Demands Global Finance Reforms To Unleash Its Green Growth - UrduPoint

 "Africa possesses both the potential and the ambition to be a vital component of the global solution to climate change," said the final declaration from the meeting, on behalf of the African Union.

-But, it warned, unlocking green growth across the continent "on a scale that can contribute meaningfully to decarbonisation of the global economy" required a massive scaleup in funding.
+But, it warned, unlocking green growth across the continent "on a scale that can contribute meaningfully to decarbonisation of the global economy" required a massive scaling up in funding.

 It called on the international community to ease Africa's crushing debt burden and reform the global financial system to unblock investment in clean energy.